Python One Time Password Library

 OTPs should always be used as a second factor of authentication (if your phone is lost, you account is still secured with a password)

 Google Authenticator and other OTP client apps allow you to store multiple OTP secrets and provision those using a QR Code

 pip install pyotp

-The library works with the Google Authenticator iPhone and Android app, and also includes the ability to generate provisioning URI’s for use with the QR Code scanner built into the app:
+PyOTP works with the Google Authenticator iPhone and Android app, as well as other OTP apps like Authy.
+PyOTP includes the ability to generate provisioning URIs for use with the QR Code scanner built into these MFA client apps:

-This can then be rendered as a QR Code which can then be scanned and added to the users list of OTP credentials.
+This URL can then be rendered as a QR Code (for example, using https://github.com/soldair/node-qrcode) which can then be scanned and added to the users list of OTP credentials.

-Scan the following barcode with your phone, using Google Authenticator
+Scan the following barcode with your phone’s OTP app (e.g. Google Authenticator):

 Now run the following and compare the output: